 The Journey from Trauma to Healing

 So many children come to us through tragic circumstances: poverty, war, abandonment and natural disasters.
-More than 10 million children around the world have been displaced and separated from loved ones.
+Youth homelessness is a massive global problem; more than 10 million children around the world have been displaced and separated from loved ones.
 One survey found that three quarters of refugee and migrant children interviewed said they had experienced violence, harassment or aggression during their journey.
 Nearly half reported also experiencing sexual abuse.

+But together, we can work to end youth homelessness.
 The lucky ones find support from SOS Children’s Villages.
-Meet one of the children whose life has been forever changed.
+Meet two of the children whose lives have been forever changed.

 Aisha* and Wazo*